NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 ### Commercial Use Requires License

-More and more developers are turning away from open-source.
-Because unpaid working hours have become a sad reality of open-source work.
-Please read https://medium.com/@kitze/github-stars-wont-pay-your-rent-8b348e12baed.

-Developers have families also.
-We have our bills to pay.

-Dont be responsible for exploitation of developers and artists.
-Please pay the license fee.
-For more information please visit https://nearbyshops.co
+This software is free only for non-commercial use.
+If you want to use the source code for any commercial purpose please pay the license fee.
+For more information please visit https://nearbyshops.co/pricing.html

 <img src="https://github.com/SumeetMoray/Nearby-Shops-End-User-Android-app/blob/master/media/nearby-shops-logo-small.png" width="140">